TurtleWarePL/clest/README.md

 Test case constructor.
 TYPE should be specialized on a symbol with EQL specializer.
 NAME is a string, PARENT must be a test scenario.

-    clest:promote-to-test-scenario type (object clest:test-case)

-As applications grow some test cases become scenarios.
-This method returns a test-scenario object.